 Reasons for Using a Portable Air Purifier

-Why should the unit remain on at all times?
+Why should an air purifier remain on at all times?

-What is the importance of HEPA air cleaners?
+What is the importance of using a HEPA air purifier?

 HEPA air cleaners are used today in places such as homes to beauty salons to airplanes, laboratories, hospitals, and operating rooms across the country because they are the best in air filtration.
 They are the most efficient in removing 99.97% of dust, pollen, mold bacteria and other particulates larger than 120nm in size